ElizabethBrooks/NFCDSWorkshop_BeginnersGuide_BioinformaticsDataAnalysis/setup.md

 # Required Software

-Thesse lesson requires the installation of R, RStudio, and BASH.
+These lesson requires the installation of R, RStudio, and BASH.
 The R open-source software is an object-oriented programming language for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows, and MacOS.

 RStudio is a set of integrated tools designed to help you be more productive with R. It includes a console, syntax-